HG-ERIK/haverokfm/README.md

 - stable: https://hg-erik.github.io/haverokfm/
 - android (made by David): https://haverokfm.netlify.app/

+## Updates
+- Web app manifest lesgooo now you can install it as an app onto your phone
+- new reconnecting algorithm (reloads the whole audio stream instead of trying to fix it)
+- new web design in progress, you can try it here https://hg-erik.github.io/haverokfm/test/

 ## About
 HaverokFM is an internet radio made from random friends' playlists.
 I hope you enjoy it, but there are a lot of bugs — I am working on it sometimes.